vi945786/Reflection/README.md

 2. Change values of fields, invoke methods and create new instances by invoking constructors.

-3. Methods to explicitly box and unbox primitives, and to deal with primitive and wrappers.

-4. Support for accessing "Inaccessible" objects which would result in an InaccessibleObjectException when accessing with regular reflection.
+3. Support for accessing "Inaccessible" objects which would result in an InaccessibleObjectException when accessing with regular reflection.